1. Save time and energy.

 11. You don’t have to nag anymore.

 Is there anyone else on your team that needs to review or sign the contract?
-Smart contracts make it easy for you to set up workflows and delegate signing rights.
+Digital contracts make it easy for you to set up workflows and delegate signing rights.
 Your team is notified and reminded when it’s their turn to act.

 12. Need to find a specific contract?
 Google in Oneflow.